For whom is the award intended?

 - Have international experience

 Has managed an international team or operated in an international context, with experience of a variety of cultures.
-They think in an international context.
+He/she thinks in an international context.

 - Have a high level of social engagement

-The nominee has a genuine interest in social issues and plays an active role in society.
+The nominee has a genuine interest in social issues and is engaged in society.

 - Be younger than 40